IgorCode/i-order-terms/README.md

 **What permissions are required for users to reorder terms?**
 User needs to have "manage_categories" permission to be able to order terms.

-**Are there any Known Issues?**
-Sort (drag&drop) is not available right after you add new term, you need to refresh page to be able to drag newly created term.

 **Where can I report a bug?**
 You can report bugs from contact form on my website at [http://www.igorware.com/contact](http://www.igorware.com/contact?referrer-ver=I-Order-Terms).
 Please make sure to include plugin version when reporting bugs.